THERMAL ANALYSIS SOCIETY

 Section 6.
 The Education Councilor is responsible for the activities of the Short Course Coordinator and the Education and Academic Relations Committees.

 Section 7.
 The Meetings Councilor shall coordinate the activities of the NATAS Conference, Site Selection, and Joint Meetings Committees.

 Section 8.
-The Publications Councilor shall coordinate the publications of the Society.
-That includes committees specifically responsible for NATAS NOTES, the Conference Proceedings, Conference Journal Publication, the THERMAL Listserver and the Website.
+The Publications Councilor shall coordinate the publications of the Society, including the website.
 The Publications Councilor shall coordinate the activities of the Awards Committee.

 Section 9.
 The Executive Councilor shall coordinate the long range planning activities of the Society and the Publicity/Marketing Committee.
 The Executive Councilor or designee shall serve as the chairman of the Nominating Committee.

 Section 1.
 The Executive Councilor or designee will serve as Chairman of the Nominating Committee that will consist of the Vice-President and two to four members in good standing appointed by the Chairman.